How YouTube broke professional athletics

 Hamstrings healed, Keely Hodgkinson will spearhead British dreams of gold and, as much as allowed by the governing body’s broadcasting restrictions, will be charting it online with the help of a close friend.

-All 14 sessions from the 20th Athletics World Championships will be shown live on the BBC and behind TNT Sports’ paywall but this, really, is a story that will be told by sleek clips online.
-The revolution may have been televised but athletics’ evolution belongs on YouTube.
+All 14 sessions from the 20th Athletics World Championships will be shown live on the BBC and behind TNT Sports’ paywall, but this really is a story that will be told through sleek clips online.
+The revolution may have been televised, but athletics’ evolution belongs on YouTube.

-Which all adds an intriguing layer to a sport in a difficult spot.
+This all adds an intriguing layer to a sport in a difficult spot.
 Outside the Olympics and sporadic one-day events, professional track and field is struggling for mainstream attention.
 Attendances are dwindling, with a handful of exceptions.
-The Grand Slam Track debacle has shone fresh light on severe, myriad financial problems.
+The Grand Slam Track debacle has shed fresh light on severe, myriad financial problems.
 Doping, particularly among the endurance stars of Kenya, continues to erode trust.
-Top officials believe the battle for media coverage has been lost, football’s dominance swallowing up what was prime time viewing a generation ago.
+Top officials believe the battle for media coverage has been lost, football’s dominance swallowing up what was prime-time viewing a generation ago.

 That is the peculiar space athletics now finds itself in, with the best performers playing second fiddle, and as Callum Elson, a world medalist over the road mile who runs the Distance Project channel, says: “It’s like your time isn’t enough to speak for you, it’s about what else you can offer.”